online-go/gtp2ogs/docs/OPTIONS-LIST.md

 `--rejectnewfile ~/rejectnew.status` Reject new challenges if file exists (checked each time, can use for load-balancing)

-`--rejectnewtime` Reject new challenges if local time of the day is later than specified hh:mm (24 hour format)
+`--rejectnewthreshold` Reject new challenges if local time of the day is later than specified hh:mm (24 hour format)

-For rejectnewtime, if we start gtp2ogs later than specified hours and minutes, we will reject starting from these hours and minutes the next day, see for details [notes I](/docs/NOTES.md#i)
+For rejectnewthreshold, if we start gtp2ogs later than specified hours and minutes, we will reject starting from these hours and minutes the next day, see for details [notes I](/docs/NOTES.md#i)

 ### debug